Carl Gibson: Club career

 Gibson started his professional career with his hometown club Batley, making his debut in April 1982 against Keighley.

 During January 1986, Gibson transferred from Batley to Leeds for a fee of £50,000.
 Gibson set an enduring record for Leeds of 91 consecutive appearances for the club before a bout of food poisoning ended his run.

-Gibson played as an substitute (replacing John Basnett) in Leeds' 14–15 defeat by St Helens in the 1987–88 John Player Special Trophy Final during the 1987–88 season at Central Park, Wigan on 9 January 1988.
+Gibson played as a substitute (replacing John Basnett) in Leeds' 14–15 defeat by St Helens in the 1987–88 John Player Special Trophy Final during the 1987–88 season at Central Park, Wigan on 9 January 1988.

 Gibson played and scored two tries in Leeds' 33–12 victory over Castleford in the 1988 Yorkshire Cup Final during the 1988–89 season at Elland Road, Leeds on 16 October 1988.

 On Boxing Day 1992, Gibson suffered a broken leg in a league match against Castleford.
 Gibson missed the rest of the 1992–93 season as a result of the injury, and it would turn out to be his last appearance for the club, as he was sold to Featherstone Rovers in August 1993 for a fee of £15,000.